requests-cache/requests-cache/docs/api.rst

 API
 ===

-This part of the documentation covers all the interfaces of :mod:`requsts_cache`
+This part of the documentation covers all the interfaces of `requests-cache`

 Public api